Where Does Allograft Come From

 You should be aware that even with rigorous testing procedures, there does remain a very small risk of disease transmission.
 However, it is very important to reiterate, it is an extremely low risk and there are exhaustive steps taken to ensure screening, testing and processing is performed in compliance with strict regulations and guidelines.

-Please discuss any question you might have with your surgeon.
+Please discuss any question you might have with your surge

 How Are Bone and Tissue Grafts Used?